-Settlement Boundaries Options Option 1: Define settlement To avoid damage to designated sites and species (including UK and Local BAP Priority Habitat and Species) and enhance biodiversity and geodiversity across the District To provide decent and affordable homes that meet local needs To improve the health and well-being of the population To improve community safety and reduce crime and fear of crime To improve educational achievement and improve the District's skills base To promote social inclusion and reduce inequalities associated with deprivation across the District To improve local accessibility to healthcare, education employment food shopping facilities and recreational resources (including open spaces and sports facilities) and promote healthy and sustainable travel or non-travel choices. best use of existing infrastructure and reduce ravel and increase opportunities for non-car tr ansport walking and cycling) To achieve stable and sustainable levels of economic growth and maintain economic competitiveness To diversify and strengthen local urban and rural economies and create high quality employment opportunities To enhance the vitality and viability of existing town and village centres To improve the quality of new development and the existing built environment.
-To minimise waste and increase the reuse and recycling of waste materials To promote sustainable forms of construction and sustainable use of natural resources To reduce water, light, air and noise pollution To minimise the irreversible loss of undeveloped (greenfield) land To reduce and manage flood risk and surface water runoff To reduce and manage the impacts of climate change and the District's contribution towards the causes To conserve and enhance the historic environment, heritage assets and their settings To improve access to the cultural heritage of the District for enjoyment and educational purposes To conserve and enhance the District's landscape and townscape character boundaries for all nucleated settlements ? \checkmark ? ~ √ 1 ?
-X × ? × ? × Option 2 : Apply Settlement boundaries to larger ?
-1 ? $\checkmark\checkmark$ $\checkmark\checkmark$ √ ? Х X ?
+Settlement Boundaries Options To avoid damage to designated sites and species (including UK and Local BAP Priority Habitat and Species) and enhance biodiversity and geodiversity across the District To provide decent and affordable homes that meet local needs To improve the health and well-being of the population To improve community safety and reduce crime and fear of crime To improve educational achievement and improve the District's skills base To promote social inclusion and reduce inequalities associated with deprivation across the District To improve local accessibility to healthcare, education employment food shopping facilities and recreational resources (including open spaces and sports facilities) and cornote healthy and sustiainable travel or non-travel choices.
+To make best use of existing infrastructure and reduce the need to travel and increase opportunities for non-car travel (public transport walking and cycling) To achieve stable and sustainable levels of economic growth and maintain economic competitiveness To diversify and strengthen local urban and rural economies and create high quality employment opportunities To enhance the vitality and viability of existing town and village centres To improve the quality of new development and the existing built environment.
+To minimise waste and increase the reuse and recycling of waste materials To promote sustainable forms of construction and sustainable use of natural resources To reduce water, light, air and noise pollution To minimise the irreversible loss of undeveloped (greenfield) land To reduce and manage flood risk and surface water runoff To reduce and manage the impacts of climate change and the District's contribution towards the causes To conserve and enhance the historic environment, heritage assets and their settings To improve access to the cultural heritage of the District for enjoyment and educational purposes To conserve and enhance the District's landscape and townscape character Option 1: Define settlement boundaries for all nucleated settlements ? ~~ ? ~ ~ ~ ? × x ? x ? x Option 2 : Apply Settlement boundaries to larger settlements such as urban ?
+1 ? ~~ ~~ ~ ? x × ? x ? x areas and larger villages Option 3: Don't define settlement boundaries ? ✓ ? ✓ ~ ✓ ?
+X x ?
 X ?
-X settlements such as urban areas and larger villages Option 3: Don't define 2 1 2 1 1 2 ~ V 2 V 2 V settlement boundaries f ŕ • · · f ~ ~ f ~ ŕ ~
+X